-The Special Stress Area - an area bounded by and including: the north side of Western Road, Brighton from its intersection with the west side of Holland Road northwards to its intersection with the north side of Lansdowne Road; eastwards to the junction with Furze Hill, along the north side Furze Hill to its end and then due east along Victoria Road to its junction with Montpelier Road (west side), north to where Montpelier Road joins Vernon Terrace then north to Seven Dials; north west along the west side of Dyke Road until the junction with the Old Shoreham Road, then East along the north side of Old Shoreham Road , north end of New England Road, across the north side of Preston Circus, eastwards along the north side of Viaduct Road, then at the junction with Ditchling Road, North East along the north side of Upper Lewes Road until the junction with Lewes Road; south along the Lewes Road to junction with Hartington Road, along the north side of Hartington Road until the junction with St. Helen's Road, south into May Road, eastwards until its junction with Freshfield Road, then south into Upper Bedford Street, into Bedford Street to the mean water mark south of Bedford Street, then due west until the mean water mark south of Lower Rock Gardens.
+The Special Stress Area - an area bounded by and including: the north side of Western Road, Brighton from its intersection with the west side of Holland Road northwards to its intersection with the north side of Lansdowne Road; eastwards to the junction with Furze Hill, along the north side Furze Hill to its end and then due east along Victoria Road to its junction with Montpelier Road (west side), north to where Montpelier Road joins Vernon Terrace then north to Seven Dials; north west along the north side of Dyke Road until the junction with the Old Shoreham Road, then East along the north side of Old Shoreham Road, north end of New England Road, across the north side of Preston Circus, eastwards along the north side of Viaduct Road, then at the junction with Ditchling Road, North East along the north side of Upper Lewes Road until the junction with along the Lewes Road to junction with Hartington Road, along the north side of Hartington Road until the junction with Freshfield Road, then south into Upper

-3.2.1 This Special Stress Area (SSA) is of concern to the licensing authority because of the relatively high levels of crime and disorder and nuisance experienced within it.
-The area will be kept under review.
+Bedford Street, into Bedford Street to the mean water mark south of Bedford Street, then due west until the mean water mark south of Lower Rock Gardens.

-- 3.2.2 New and varied applications for premises and club premises certificates within the SSA will not be subject to the presumption of refusal, but operators will be expected to pay special attention when drawing up their operating schedules and to make positive proposals to ensure that their operation will not add to the problems faced in these areas.
-Appendix A of the Statement of Licensing Policy, as seen on page 12 of this report, sets out a list of potential measures the licensing authority considers may be appropriate.
+- 3.2.1 This Special Stress Area (SSA) is of concern to the licensing authority because of the relatively high levels of crime and disorder and nuisance experienced within it.
+The area will be kept under review. - 3.2.2 New and varied applications for premises and club premises certificates within the SSA will not be subject to the presumption of refusal, but operators will be expected to pay special attention when drawing up their operating schedules and to make positive proposals to ensure that their operation will not add to the problems faced in these areas.
+Appendix A of the SoLP sets out a list of potential measures the licensing authority considers may be appropriate.
 These may be more or less appropriate depending upon the style of operation applied for. - 3.2.3 On receipt of any application in the SSA, where a relevant representation has been made, the licensing authority will scrutinise the application carefully and will look at the measures proposed in the operating schedules and compare them to the measures set out in Appendix A, Licensing Best Practice Measures.
 Where discretion has been engaged, those applications which fall short may be refused or conditions applied to comply with policy measures. - 3.2.4 The Licensing Authority will keep the Cumulative Impact Zone and Special Stress Area under review.
 Should the authority find that problems of crime and disorder or nuisance are not improving, or are worsening, the Special Policy will be reviewed.